 Here's a collection of this week's product and service announcements for small and midsized companies.
 For a listing of our previous product roundups, visit our Product Roundup page.

-McAfee adds SMB e-mail
+McAfee adds SMB e-mail protection service

 McAfee Inc., based in Santa Clara, Calif., this week launched its Secure Messaging Service for Small Businesses.
 Based on Postini Inc.'s Perimeter Manager, the hosted Secure Messaging Service provides e-mail security and allows end users to manage their own filtering profiles and quarantine folders online.
 The service is designed to filter spam, viruses and inappropriate content before it reaches client networks.
 No hardware or software needs to be purchased, installed or managed.